 Children's Act of 2005

-The Department of Social Development is the lead department for the implementation of the Children's Act, 2005 (Act 38 of 2005).
-The Department of Justice and Constitutional Development's main responsibility is towards Children’s Court operations relating to the Act.
+The Department of Social Development is the lead department for the implementation of the Children’s Act of 2005.
+The DoJ&CD’s main responsibility is towards Children’s Court operations relating to the Act.

-Embracing information and communication technology (ICT) has allowed the DoJ&CD to extend its reach on modern-day platforms that are more accessible to children, thereby increasing access and engagement with potentially vulnerable or threatened children who would otherwise not have access to the department and, therefore, support and assistence.
+Embracing information and communication technology (ICT) has allowed the DoJ&CD to extend its reach on modern- day platforms that are more accessible to children, thereby increasing access and engagement with potentially vulnerable or threatened children that would otherwise not have access to the department and, therefore, support and assistence.

 The department has developed a child-friendly Frequently Asked Questions link on its website.
-In addition, the department created an emailaddress, which the public may use to contact the department on issues relating to children.
+In addition, the department created an email address, email@example.com, which the public may use to contact the department on issues relating to children.

 The Children’s Court is the DoJ&CD’s principal legal mechanism to intervene and assist children who are in need of care and protection.
 To gather statistics from the children’s courts, the department developed the Children’s Court Monitoring Tool.
 Data about matters coming to court relating to children in need of care is gathered monthly.